-If the survival knife that you want to buy is going to be the only tool of such kind at your disposal, you will want to make sure that it’s prepared to take some beating.
-This is why we would suggest you to get a knife that has the so-called Full Tang design, which means that its blade is running the whole length of the knife – not stopping at the handle.
-This single, unbroken piece of rough steel will provide you with the biggest amount of strength and durability and will perform much better than any other kind of a knife configuration.
+If the survival knife that you want to buy is going to be the only tool of such kind at your disposal, you will want to make sure that it’s sharpened and prepared to take a beating.
+This is why we would suggest you to get a knife that has the so-called Full Tang design, which means that its fixed blade is running the whole length of the knife (similar to a hunting knife) – not stopping at the handle.
+This single, unbroken piece of rough steel will provide you with the biggest amount of strength and durability and will perform much better than any other kind of knife configuration.

 Even though the selection of a well-designed handle might seem just like a minor, peripheral preference, we think that a quality handle is the second most important thing to look for when you’re buying yourself a survival knife.
 The reason behind this is the fact that your hand will be holding that knife during almost all of the camp tasks – and if the handle isn’t comfortable, the blisters will appear very soon.
 A handle that doesn’t have a good design could also cause the whole knife to slip out of your hand, and then even make you accidentally cut yourself.

 This is why we recommend you to get a blade that has both the micarta scales and a full tang – it will be super tough and extremely comfortable.

 3) SELECT A KNIFE PROFILE THAT SUITS YOU THE MOST

 The last thing on our list is the knife profile, or, in other words, the overall shape of the whole model.
 As you can already guess, different blade shapes are composed to do different things.
 For example, the tanto-edged blade is the best choice for the penetration of the body armor while the blades with a wide profile are ideal for cleaning and skinning game due do their long cross sections.